aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/staking_proxy.md

 <pre><code>public entry fun set_stake_pool_operator(owner: &amp;signer, new_operator: address)<br/></code></pre>

-Aborts if stake_pool is exists and when OwnerCapability or stake_pool_exists One of them are not exists
+Aborts if stake_pool is exists and when OwnerCapability or stake_pool_exists<br/> One of them are not exists

 <pre><code>include SetStakePoolOperator;<br/></code></pre>